Extrusion welding: Advantages

 The main advantage of extrusion welding is that it can achieve very high deposition rates of filler material into a joint, thus cutting down on cycle time.
 As compared to hot gas welding, which is a polymer welding process that could have many of the same applications, the time to completion for a weld is as much as 5-6x faster.

 With proper parameters, the fusion areas of the weld will actually not be the weakest part of a given fabricated polymeric part.

 Because many of the main welding parameters are preset on the machine, getting consistent high quality welds is possible.

 Disadvantages

 If using manual extrusion welding, the welder must have a certain amount of skill in order to produce sound welds.
 This is especially true when welding in vertical or overhead positions.
-Furthermore, a manual machine could be as heavy as 12kg, which would prove to be cumbersome.
+Furthermore, a manual machine could be as heavy as 12 kg, which would prove to be cumbersome.